Canon 70D vs Nikon D7500

 Review summary: Canon 70D vs Nikon D7500

 So how do things add up?
-Which of the two cameras – the Canon 70D or the Nikon D7500 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Canon 70D better than the Nikon D7500 or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).